Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 *Flee.*

 Another galaxy.
 One that had never known the Hunters and was not united against them.
 One where the Hunters could lurk in the dark, pick off the weak and the alone and the vulnerable, and *rebuild* slowly.
-Ignominious as such skulking would be…
+Ignominious as such skulking would be...

 The alternative was extinction.
 The ultimate defeat.
 The only *truly* unacceptable end state.